 I can't perform that trick, so I've decided to tackle one at a time.

-The thing I will argue, the thing that rings true of all of the above, the one thing they all have in common is that they all take Jesus Christ, our Lord and Savior, and his atoning work for the sins of the world, his beautiful sacrifice, and move our Lord from the center to the fringes.
+The one thing they all have in common is that they all take Jesus Christ, our Lord and Savior, and his atoning work for the sins of the world, his beautiful sacrifice, and move our Lord from the center to the fringes.
+Jesus said that when the Holy Spirit comes, he will glorify me. ( John 14-16 )

-He's replaced with faith formulas, divine healing, prophecies, financial blessings, favor, success, material possessions, transfers of wealth, power, your dreams, your will, your goals, your desires, in other words: Me!
-They put me, myself, and I at the center.
-This is what all of their sermons or teachings ever consist of: How can I get what I want.
+Jesus has been replaced with faith formulas, divine healing, prophecies, financial blessings, miracles, success, material possessions, transfers of wealth, power, your dreams, your will, your goals, your desires, you name it and claim it, in other words: Me!

 Friends, if the true gospel of Jesus Christ isn't center, how can it be Christianity?